SteamedGit/stocksCandlestick/README.md

 ## How to add other stocks
 In theory any stock available from AlphaVantage and IEXCloud should be easy to add, you need:
+  * A database table for the stock, this can be achieved by adding to setupdb.py or manually adding it to the db.
-  * A stock object:
+  * A stock object that you call methods from:
   ```
   some_stock = stock(<stock_name>, <stock_symbol>, <stock_table_name_in_db>)
   ```
-  For example: ``` apple = stock("Apple", "AAPL", "apple_daily_adjusted") ```
+  For example: ``` apple = stock("Apple", "AAPL", "apple_daily_adjusted")
-  * A database table for the stock, can be achieved by adding to setupdb.py or manually adding it to the db.
-  * A python program that creates a stock object and uses its methods.
+                   apple.getLatestLiveData()
+               ```

 All the common requirements for updating, getting data and plotting is contained in the stock class.